Washington DC Inmate Records

 Sender's Account #: Include inmate# and inmate last name

-How to Visit Inmates in Washington DC Prisons
+How to Get Approved to Visit an Inmate in DC Prisons and Jails

 Family and friends of inmates can schedule video visits online or by calling (888) 906-6394 or (202) 442-6155 (Tuesday through Saturday from 9:00 a.m. to 5:00 p.m.).
 The DC DOC Video Visitation Center (VVC) handles all video visits.
 Alternatively, the visitor may go to the visitation center at the DC.
 General Hospital Complex, which is adjacent to the jail.